tidalmigrations/tidalmigrations.github.io/pages/api/importing_applications.md

 (https://[your subdomain].tidalmg.com/docs/)

-A request to import an application into the Tidal Migrations API looks like this:
+A request to import an application into the Tidal API looks like this:

 ### You will need: